ewolff/microservices-primer/manuscript/chapter2.md

   the implementation of the feature.
 The database team can only deliver the changes at the end of its sprint.
-As the work of the backend team is based on the changes introduced by the database team, it has to wait till the other team is done.
+As the work of the backend team is based on the changes introduced by the database team, it has to wait until the other team is done.
 Likewise, the UI team has to wait for the backend team to finish.
-Therefore, it might take three sprints till the entire implementation is completed.
+Therefore, it might take three sprints until the entire implementation is completed.
 Of course, optimizations are possible.
 However, a completely parallel implementation is practically impossible.